TALKING ABOUT THE UNFATHOMABLE: CHILDREN BOOKS IN GERMAN ON THE HOLOCAUST

 PAPA WEIDT

 Inge Deutschkron grew up in Berlin.
 She was one of the few Jewish people who survived in Berlin-thanks to Otto Weidt.
-He was a almost blind man who employed 30 mostly blind and deaf Jewish people during the time of Nazis in his broom workshop, forging their papers, bribing officers and hiding them in his office.
+He was an almost blind man who employed 30 mostly blind and deaf Jewish people during the time of Nazis in his broom workshop, forging their papers, bribing officers and hiding them in his office.
 He fought for them not to be deported - and when they were, he traveled to Auschwitz to try to help them, smuggling food in..

 It is a rare story of a man who showed civil courage, told in a simple language - illustrated in pictures that make Berlin of the time come alive.